tabsbarbosa/PPINetwork-Cytoscape/README.md

 <img src=".\media\3.png" style="zoom:60%;" />

-<div align="justify">You can dowload the results as an uncompressed Excel file.
-This file will be load into Cytoscape following these steps: _File > Import > Table from File_ and selecting the file with the enrichment information obtained from Uniprot.
+<div align="justify">You can dowload the results of the fucntional enrichment as an uncompressed Excel file.
+In order to load tables into Cytoscape we will be following these steps, for now we will test it with the file 02_output_Target-groups but you can do it with any .xlsx .txt .csv table:

+ _File > Import > Table from File_ and select the file

  Now, in the pop-up window you can have a pre-visualization of the table.
 In this step it is important to set as a Key Column from the network "shared name".</div>

 <img src=".\media\pic3.png" style="zoom:60%;" />

 ## Network visualization

 <div align="justify">Customizing the style of the network can make it easier to identify nodes based on certain variables that are of interest.
-For this, colors, shapes or sizes can be assigned to the nodes of the network by assigning discrete or continuous variables recorded in the nodes table.</div>
+For this, colors (according to target group), shapes (according to availability of a PDB ID) or sizes (according to Target Score) can be assigned to the nodes of the network by assigning discrete or continuous variables recorded in the nodes table.</div>

 <img src=".\media\pic4.png" style="zoom:60%;" />